 Installing insulation is a fast, economical way to lower your energy bills.
 If your house insulation is low R-value, old, compressed or nonexistent, R-19 insulation is a good baseline improvement.
 R-19 (resistance to heat) provides basic protection from outside heat loss or gain and helps standard heating and cooling equipment maintain a comfortable temperature inside.

 To step up your home’s energy efficiency, choose a higher R-value insulation and a spray radiant barrier* to prevent heat loss or gain, reduce heating and cooling costs and increase comfort.
 Because blown-in loosefill insulation doesn’t settle, it maintains the same energy-saving level over time.

 R-49/60 insulation provides excellent protection from heat loss or gain for a more comfortable home and lower energy bills.
 R-49/60 insulation is especially effective when combined with a radiant barrier foil installed on the underside of your roof.
 It blocks radiant heat and keeps house insulation cooler and more efficient.

-More than 90% of homes in America lack adequate insulation, which can increase monthly energy bills and reduce comfort.
-Adding attic insulation and wall insulation with the right R-value can make a big difference.
+More than 90% of homes in America lack adequate attic insulation and wall insulation, which can increase monthly energy bills and reduce comfort.
+Adding home insulation with the right R-value can make a big difference.

-During a free in-home consultation, an expert from The Home Depot will tell you the benefits of home insulation and what insulation R value you need.
-We’ll explain how our installation process works and recommend a solution for your budget.
+During a free in-home consultation, an expert from The Home Depot will explain the benefits of adding insulation as well as what insulation R value you need.
+We’ll also tell you how our insulation installation process works and recommend a solution for your budget.

-You can trust The Home Depot to install attic insulation correctly.
-We handpick home service professionals who meet our high standards for experience, know-how and customer service.
-We screen and do background checks on all of our installers to make sure they are licensed as required and insured before sending them to your home.
-The Home Depot also offers credit and/or project loan financing options for your home insulation installation.
+You can trust The Home Depot to install your insulation correctly.
+Our handpicked, professional insulation installers meet the highest standards for experience, know-how and customer service.
+Additionally, we screen and background check all our home service providers to make sure they are licensed as required and insured before sending them to your home for house insulation projects.
+The Home Depot also offers credit and/or project loan financing options for installing installation.